 I mean, I guess if you want to be technical about it, I nursed Zechariah the longest so far.
+(When Zechariah, my 4th child, was a baby I exclusively pumped for 9 months.)
 But in terms of putting baby directly to breast, I have breastfed the longest with Zephaniah.

 Sticking with Breastfeeding Even During the Hard Times

 When I first started my breastfeeding journey with Zephaniah, I honestly thought he wasn’t going to be able to latch.
 The day after his birth, he was admitted to the NICU.

 As hard as I tried, I couldn’t get him to latch.
 A nurse told me she thought it was because he was having some breathing problems (one of the reasons why he was in the NICU).
 So instead, I pumped my breastmilk and Zephaniah received the milk via a bottle.

 Once we brought him home from the hospital, I worked with him on his latch.
 It wasn’t easy.
 There were many times he would get frustrated and cry.
 And you know what, I’d get frustrated, too, and sometimes even cry along with him.

 But I was determined not to give up because I so foolishly stopped breastfeeding Elijah, Michala, and Zhen way too early.
 I am still very proud of myself for pumping my breastmilk for nine months when Zechariah was a baby.

 Exclusively pumping is not easy, but if it is your only option to feed your baby breastmilk, then I definitely recommend it!
 Your breastmilk has so many great health benefits for baby.

 Here’s a website I found about exclusively pumping if you need some information about it.